bitpopulous/eth-connect/readme.md

 - run `npm i`, after install object tests will be run
 - run `npm run test-api` - for test reference methods

-**Notice: test can be failed because: you dont have enough gas ar not export env variables**
+**Notice: test can be failed because: you dont have enough gas or not export env variables**

 ### Directory structure:
 - api - hold all methods for interact with smart contracts, test for this methods and helpers